Amplitude modulation AM demodulation

 When demodulating a signal, two basic steps may be considered:

 - Create baseband signal: The main element of AM demodulation is to create the baseband signal.
 This can be achieved in a number of ways - one of the easiest is to use a simple diode and rectify the signal.
 This leaves elements of the original RF signal.
-When other forms of demodulation are sued, they too leave some elements of an RF signal.
+When other forms of demodulation are used, they too leave some elements of an RF signal.

 - Filter: The filtering removes any unwanted high frequency elements from the demodulation process.
 The audio can then be presented to further stages for audio amplification, etc.